NHS DIGITAL PHOTOGRAPHY 2

 Lighting

 Lighting is crucial in photography.
 Since photography is simply capturing radiant light, light bouncing off of things, without light there is nothing to shoot.
 All photos would just be a black rectangle!
 The trick is learning how to use that light efficiently.
 This link explains the different types of lighting and how to use each to your advantage.
 I strongly recommend reading it as it will make you a better photographer.
+I have compiled a basic introduction to lighting lesson.
+You can find the notes for it here.